Security Policies

 Main Session ID: This is the header, cookie, argument, or attribute that will be the Session ID by default.

 Other Session IDs: This is a list of additional headers, cookies, arguments, and/or attributes that might, or might not, be available, depending on the situation.
-When they are available, they are combined with the Main Session ID to form the Session ID used by Reblaze.
+When they are available, they are combined with the Main Session ID to form the Session ID used by L11WAAP.

 Example: the Main Session ID is set to Header